SejaP/git-practice/README.md

 # Edit This

-The most recent person to merge into main is Jon Leslie
+The most recent person to merge into main is Patricia Seja

-* His favourite sport is ice hockey.
-* He is from the United States.
+* I have a pet sourdough named Molly.
+* Music makes everything better.
+Dancing is a prime example.
-* He likes to go cycling.
+* I hate running but love cycling.
-* He used to work in a butcher shop and was able to bone and skin a chicken breast in under 2 1/2 minutes...both sides!
-* He loves Mexican food.
+* In my spare free time I try to tame my three underaged beasts.

 **NOTE - Please try add different types of facts than the previous person has added**